p-bakker/rhino/docs/_docs/serialization.md

 `ScriptableOutputStream` takes a scope as a parameter to its constructor.
 If in the process of serialization it encounters a reference to the scope it will serialize a marker that will be resolved to the new scope upon deserialization.
 It is also possible to add names of objects to a list in the `ScriptableOutputStream` object.
 These objects will also be saved as markers upon serialization and resolved in the new scope upon deserialization.
 Use the addExcludedName method of `ScriptableOutputStream` to add new names.
 By default, `ScriptableOutputStream` excludes all the names defined using `Context.initStandardObjects`.

-If you are using Rhino serialization in an environment where you always define, say, a constructor Foo, you should add the following code before calling `writeObject`:
+If you are using Rhino serialization in an environment where you always define, say, a constructor _Foo_, you should add the following code before calling `writeObject`:

 ```
 `out.addExcludedName("Foo");``out.addExcludedName("Foo.prototype");`